stef/pwdsphinx/man/sphinx.md

 ```

 Depending on your `rwd_keys` configuration setting, you might have to
-provide your master password on standard input to this operation.
+provide your input password on standard input to this operation.

 If all goes well, there is no output expected.
+If anything goes wrong,
+there is going to be an error message and a non-zero exit-code.

 ## UNDOING A PASSWORD COMMIT